Minnu Mani: Domestic career

 Minnu made her debut for Kerala at the age of 16.
 She was the key performer when the Kerala U-23 women's team won the national T20 championship in 2018 with of 188 runs and 11 wickets.
 In 2019, she represented India Blue in the Under-23 One Day Challenger Trophy.
 She got her maiden call for the India A team touring Bangladesh and was called for ACC Emerging Women's Asia Cup in the same year.

-Indian Premier league
+Women's Premier League

 In February 2023, she was bought by the Delhi Capitals in the WPL auction ahead of the 2023 Women's Premier League.

 International career

 In July 2023, she was called up to the Indian team touring Bangladesh, making her the first female cricketer from Kerala to earn an India call-up.
 She made her Women's Twenty20 International cricket (WT20I) debut for India Women against Bangladesh Women on 9 July 2023.
 She finished the series as India's highest wicket-taker, with 5 wickets from three matches.
 In July 2023, she was selected in India's 2023 Asian Games squad.

 In December 2023, Mani was selected in India's T20I series against Australia.